-To convert NAB bank statement to Excel or into a CSV that imports into Xero, MYOB, or QuickBooks Online, each transaction field needs its own column: date, payee, raw narrative, BPAY or PayID reference, amount, and running balance.
+To convert a NAB bank statement to Excel, or prepare a CSV for Xero, MYOB, or QuickBooks Online, keep each transaction field in its own column: date, payee, raw narrative, BPAY or PayID reference, amount, and running balance.
 That shape is what BAS reconciliation and accounting-software imports expect; a PDF rendered as one long text blob is not.

 Two corrections up front, because they change the workflow.
 The flat claim that "NAB doesn't export CSV" is only true for personal Internet Banking; Business Internet Banking and NAB Connect both do.
 And NAB Connect's native electronic statement format is the Account Information File in NAI or BAI2, not MT940 — there is no native MT940 export, and customers who need MT940 convert downstream.